zopezora/tagent/docs/Document.md

 >.htaccess

-    AddType application/x-httpd-php .tpl
     php_value auto_prepend_file "/path/to/bootstrap.php"

-*carefully.
-There are several risks*
+*I's easy, add type. but carefully.
+There are some risks*

-.html .js .css and .php(default)
+.tpl .html .js .css and .php(default)

 >.htaccess